smlisk0630/NewCaseFlowComponent/README.md

 # New Case Flow Lightning Component

-This repository houses my Lightning Aura Component, which I created to call a Flow via a Global Action.
+This repository houses my Lightning Aura Component, which I created to call a Screen Flow via a Global Action.

+The Flow creates a new Case with lookup field visibility dependent on the value of the Type field.
+It also includes a File Upload component to allow attachment of screenshots.

 ## Usage
 ![New Case Form Screen 1](assets/images/NewCaseForm1.png)